suizokukan/katal/README.md

                         (default: False)
   -ti, --targetinfos    display informations about the target directory in
-                        --quiet mode (default: False) -m, --mute            no output to the console; no question asked on the console (default: False)
+                        --quiet mode (default: False) -tk TARGETKILL, --targetkill TARGETKILL
+                        kill one file from the target directory.DO NOT GIVE A PATH, just the file's name, without the path to the target directory (default: None) -m, --mute            no output to the console; no question asked on the console (default: False)
   -q, --quiet           no welcome/goodbye/informations about the parameters/
-                        messages on console (default: False) --settag SETTAG       give the tag to some file(s) in combination with the --to option (default: None) --to TO               give the name of the file(s) concerned by --settag.
+                        messages on console (default: False) --setstrtag SETSTRTAG
+                        give the string tag to some file(s) in combination with the --to option.
+Overwrite the ancient string tag. (default: None)
+  --to TO               give the name of the file(s) concerned by --setstrtag.
                         The argument is a regex; e.g. to select all .py files, use --to=".*\.py$ (default: None) --version             show the version and exit